 Don't see the answer you're looking for?
 Use the chat box below to reach out

-Currikula is an online assignment platform that analyses an uploaded essay and makes recommendations for improvements in (1) references, (2) bibliography, and (3) general writing style components (coming soon).
+Currikula is an online assignment platform that analyses an uploaded essay and makes recommendations for improvements in (1) your writing, (2) plagiarism, and (3) bibliography/reference list.

 Smart Source makes reference suggestions by matching text found in the uploaded essay with matching sources online, suggesting them as references and allowing you to add them to the bibliography.